Bottom-up Analysis of Ro-Vibrational Helical Dichroism

-Here, $J$ is total angular momentum quantum number, $M$ and $K$ are the projections of ${\bm J}$ on the lab quantization axis and the body-fixed principal axis respectively.
+Here, $J$ is total angular momentum quantum number, $M$ and $K$ are the projections of ${\bm J}$ on the lab quantization axis $z$, herewith fixed to the propagation axis of light, and the body-fixed principal axis respectively.
 The asymetric top rotor indices $N_p$ and $N_o$ are the limits of $K$ in the pure prolate/oblate solutions and are not good quantum numbers.
 Since quantum numbers $J$ and $M$ are not affected by the change in basis \eqref{basisChange}, we proceed to derive the selection rules for the electric dipole ($E_1$) and quadrupole ($E_2$) transitions within the rotational basis, $| J, M, K \rangle$.

 The transition rate from an initial $i=\ket{J,M,K}$ to a final $f=\ket{J,M',K'}$ molecular rotational state can be calculated using the light-matter interaction Hamiltonian, derived in Ref. \cite{Maslov2024,Maslov_Thesis}.
 The transition amplitude reads